onlogic/onlogic-m031-manager/README.rst

 * pip install -e .
 * Verify with: 'pip freeze' within local directory

+## Examples
+   There are several examples in the examples directory.
+The examples are designed to run from the command line and follow the setup seen above.
+   Make sure, however, that for Automotive settings, you enable the COM visibility in the BIOS.
+This is done by ...

 ## Shell Transport Protocol

 A protocol is used for transferring commands.
 By convention, the CPU